Local Number Portability Best Practices

 Decisions/Recommendations

-Service providers must sufficiently test all equipment prior to turning it up in production.
-If service providers are unable to complete sufficient testing they should not turn up equipment that is not ready for production use.
+Service Providers must test all LNP-related hardware, software, and processes prior to turning it up in production.
+If Service Providers are unable to complete testing they must not turn up LNP-related hardware, software, and processes that have not been fully tested and determined to be ready for production use.

 Back to Top